tfmertz/MessageBoard/README.md

     3.4 Connect to the database with `\c message_board`

-    3.5 Import the database production database with `\i message_board.sql`
+    3.5 Import the development database schema with `\i message_board.sql`

     3.6 Create the test database by running the SQL query `CREATE DATABASE message_test WITH TEMPLATE message_board;`